JamesYech/uFrogger/README.md

 This is the Frogger arcade game project from the Udacity Front-End Developers Nanodegree program.
 It's purpose is to demonstrate understanding of object oriented coding in javascript.

+** How to Load the Game **

+This game is web based.
+You can clone the the respository (https://github.com/JamesYech/uFrogger.git) to your computer and launch the index.html file.
+Or, navigate to http://www.jdtech.net/frogger .

 ** How to Play **

 Using the arrow keys on the keyboard, move your player across the path to the water and collect the star.
 Avoid contact with the bugs, if you don't, you'll lose a turn.